wisdmlabs/edwiser-bridge/edwiser-bridge/readme.txt

 No, not required.
 Both the systems can be installed on the same server or different servers.

- = Which course details are imported on synchronizing courses from Moodle to WordPress? = When courses are imported from Moodle the course title, description and feature image are imported to WordPress.
+ = Which course details are imported on synchronizing courses from Moodle to WordPress? = When courses are imported from Moodle the course title and course description are imported to WordPress.

  = Can one WordPress website be used with multiple Moodle websites? = No, this is not possible using Edwiser Bridge.